giro3d-org/piero/CONFIGURATION.md

 ## Configuration file

 Configuration file is a static configuration used at build-time.
-This is _not_ defined by default.
-More precisely: the piero core package defines [a default configuration](./packages/piero/src/configuration/defaultConfig.ts), while the app can override it (which is not done by default).
+The piero core package defines [a default minimal configuration](./packages/piero/src/configuration/defaultConfig.ts), while the app defines a [demo one](./public/demo.json).

 ### Enabling static default configuration